 The City of Canada Bay is a Child Safe Community that recognises and advocates for the rights of children and young people.
-Our policies and procedures aim to reduce the likelihood of harm to children, to increase the likelihood of identifying and reporting harm and respond appropriately to disclosures, allegations, or suspicions of harm.
+Our policies and procedures aim to reduce the likelihood of harm to children, and to increase the likelihood of identifying and reporting harm, and responding appropriately to disclosures, allegations, or suspicions of harm.